AdaCompNUS/CS4278-5478-Project-Materials/README.md

 - `--seed`: random seed of the environment
 - `--max-steps`: the maximum run step.
 The default value is 1500.
 Do not change this default value when you generate the control files for submission.

-Similar to Assignment 3,  generate the control files for submission.

-A sample file for the python environment is available [here](./example.py).
-We also include a [sample control file](./map5_seed11.txt).
-It illustrates how to add arguments and output your controls to a file.
+Generate the control files for submission, similar to what you have done in Assignment 2.
+A sample file for the python environment is available [here](./example.py) together with [sample control file](./map5_seed11.txt).
+They illustrate how to add arguments and output your controls to a file.
 To try our simple policy,
 ```
 python example.py --map-name map5 --seed 11
 ```